sochalewski/UIImageViewAlignedSwift/README.md

 When initialized, `UIImageViewAligned` will create a inner `UIImageView` which will actually hold the image displayed.
 The main class then just repositions this inner `UIImageView` to achieve your desired alignment.

-At runtime, you can change the image, contentMode or alignment and the image will reposition itself correctly.
+At runtime, you can change the `image`, `contentMode` or `alignment` and the image will reposition itself correctly.

-The `image` property of `UIImageViewAligned` is overwritten to forward the calls to the inner `UIImageView`, so you can just drag-n-drop into your app.
+The `image` property of `UIImageViewAligned` is overwritten to forward the calls to the inner `UIImageView`, so you can just drag and drop into your app.

 ## Author

-Piotr Sochalewski, piotr.sochalewski@droidsonroids.pl
+Piotr Sochalewski, sochalewski@gmail.com

 ## License